ua-snap/snap-drupal/README.md

 This README contains first-time dev setup instructions as well as a narrative section describing how to configure Drupal, through its GUI, to create the content types/views/etc as required to support development.

+## Deploying updates to `cerberus.snap.uaf.edu`

+To pull the latest code from the `master` branch of this repository and recompile the Sass stylesheets, do this on your local machine:

+`ssh -t username@cerberus.snap.uaf.edu update_drupal.sh`

 ## Local development instance with Docker

 ### Setup Docker containers